Affiliate links on Android Authority may earn us a commission. Learn more.

 The Spotify Android app lets you choose between five sound quality settings: “Low” (24kbps), “Normal” (96kbps), “High” (160kbps), “Very high” (320kbps), and Automatic (dependent on your network connection).
 It’s important to note that the “Very high” option is only available to Spotify Premium subscribers.

-How to change audio quality in the Spotify app:
+How to change the audio quality in the Spotify app:

 - Open the Spotify app and sign in if you haven’t.